 Problems Could Occur if You Do Not Have Wisdom Teeth Removal

-If you’re still on the fence about whether or not you should have wisdom teeth removal, even if you’re not experiencing pain, we’ve prepared a list of some future problems that could occur if you keep your wisdom teeth:
+If you’re still on the fence about whether or not you should have wisdom teeth removal, there are still multiple potential problems that could occur in the future if you keep your wisdom teeth:

 - If your wisdom teeth are impacted in any way, they could eventually break through your gum line only partway.
-If this occurs, a flap of gum tissue would eventually grow over them.
-This flap will collect food debris and would turn into a breeding ground for bacteria, which can lead to infection.
+If this occurs, a flap of gum tissue would cover part of the teeth.
+This flap will collect food debris and would turn into a breeding ground for bacteria and infection.
 This oral infection can cause damage to your other teeth and your jawbone and could even make its way throughout your body and cause illness elsewhere.
 Wisdom teeth removal in our Chesapeake office will prevent this occurrence and protect you from infection.

-- When your wisdom teeth decide to make their appearance, they could come in at an odd angle – forward, backward, or to the side.
+- When your wisdom teeth erupt into your smile, they could come in at an odd angle – forward, backward, or to the side.
 This will eventually lead to jaw pain and even cause headaches.
 Wisdom teeth removal can prevent this future oral complication.

 - Wisdom teeth that are not removed can eventually develop a fluid sac around them, which can grow into a cyst.
 Oral cysts can cause lasting damage to the nearby teeth, jaw, and bones.